How to Help Someone Who Has an Eating Disorder

 For people who are in serious crisis, such as those who require hospitalization for life-threatening complications, your options may be particularly limited in the early stages of treatment.

 Some inpatient programs also don’t allow visitors at first.
-This helps give the patient time to process the situation and adjust to the program’s routines, which are designed to help them work on themselves and their own recovery.
+This helps give the patient time to process the situation and adjust to the program’s routines, designed to help them work on themselves and their recovery.
 If you have a loved one in an inpatient program, your best bet is to research the rules or speak with a program representative to figure out when is the best time to visit.

-Remember that your loved one is receiving guidance from treatment professionals, who have their best intentions at heart.
+Remember that your loved one is receiving guidance from treatment professionals who have their best intentions at heart.

 It’s also important to keep in mind that for many in recovery from an eating disorder, progress is slow – and not always linear.